Library of Souls: Plot

 There they learn that the peculiar residents of Devil’s Acre engage in crime such as piracy and trading peculiar slaves.
-In some cases, peculiar have even put themselves up for viewing and sale.
-The worst of these peculiars have also become addicted to a specific drug known as ambrosia, which is taken by being poured into the eyes and is dramatically strengthens a peculiar’s abilities.
+In some cases, peculiars have even put themselves up for viewing and sale.
+The worst of these peculiars have also become addicted to a specific drug known as ambrosia, which is taken by being poured into the eyes and dramatically strengthens a peculiar’s abilities.
 The drug also has the side effect of melting the user’s face after excessive use.
 This has led to frequent death matches between peculiars and other animals (including hollows), where the peculiars take the ambrosia to further augment their abilities.
 While trying to navigate their way around without being spotted, Addison is captured by wights while Jacob and Emma are seriously injured.
 They are rescued by a wealthy man and taken to his mansion to be healed.
 The man, Bentham, is revealed to be the one who caused the explosion in the Siberian tundra that created hollows and essentially wights (as told in the first book), and he is also Miss Peregrine's brother.

 To prove that he truly wants to help, he unveils secret information about the wights and helps Jacob and Emma get into the wights' building using a hollow Jacob rescued from a cage in the fighting ring.
 The pair sneak into the building and manage to evade capture, but they also stumble upon a hospital complex where many peculiars are having their peculiar souls drained, including Melina and the echolocators.
 The other peculiar children, however, are nowhere to be found.

-Emma and Jacob proceed to stop the draining operations, and successfully find their friends in a basement cell and free them, save Fiona who had supposedly died when the hollows and wights invaded the loop where the peculiar menagerie were living.
-With no time to mourn, the group come across the room where all the ymbrynes are being kept, but Caul already knows that Jacob and Emma are here.
+Emma and Jacob proceed to stop the draining operations, and successfully find their friends in a basement cell and free them, save for Fiona, who had supposedly died when the hollows and wights invaded the loop where the peculiar menagerie were living.
+With no time to mourn, the group come across the room where all the ymbrynes are being kept, but Caul already knows that Jacob and Emma are there.
 He then threatens to release a whole horde of hollows into the room with them and the ymbrynes unless Jacob is willing to use his ability to help him find the soul jars hidden in the legendary Library of Souls - a place where it was rumored peculiars kept their souls after their death for others to borrow later, but was later cut off from the rest of peculiardom after a horrible war that was also responsible for scattering peculiars across the world.